open-telemetry/opentelemetry.io/content/en/docs/concepts/data-collection.md

 ## Components of the OpenTelemetry Collector
 The collector makes it possible for users to configure *pipelines* for signals by combining any necessary number of *receivers*, *processors*, and *exporters*.
-Multiple instances of components as well as pipelines can be defined via YAML configuration.
+Multiple instances of these components as well as pipelines can be defined via YAML configuration.

 Let's look at these components in more details: